Final Analysis

 Final Analysis is a 1992 American neo-noir erotic thriller film directed by Phil Joanou and written by Wesley Strick from a concept by forensic psychiatrist Robert H. Berger.
 It stars Richard Gere, Kim Basinger, Uma Thurman, Eric Roberts, Keith David, and Paul Guilfoyle.
 The executive producers were Gere and Maggie Wilde.
 The film received mixed critical reviews, but was positively compared to the works of Alfred Hitchcock, particularly Vertigo.
-It is the final film of director of photography Jordan Cronenweth.
+It was the final film of director of photography Jordan Cronenweth.